jnggerg/Prediction-creator-gui-tool/README.md

 # Prediction Creator GUI Tool

-A simple Python project using a local SQLite database with FastAPI for Twitch streamers and moderators to make creating predictions easier to run and set up.
+A simple Python project using a local SQLite database with FastAPI for Twitch streamers and moderators to make creating predictions easier to run and set up, with optional AI recommendations using Langchain/OpenAI.

 ## Getting Started